qmk/qmk_firmware/docs/features/os_detection.md

 ## OS detection stability

 The OS detection is currently handled while the USB device descriptor is being assembled.
 The process is done in steps, generating a number of intermediate results until it stabilizes.
-We therefore resort to debouncing the result until it has been stable for a given amount of milliseconds.
-This amount can be configured, in case your board is not stable within the default debouncing time of 200ms.
+We therefore resort to debouncing the result until it has been stable for a given number of milliseconds.
+This number can be configured in case your board is not stable within the default debouncing time of 200ms.

 ## KVM and USB switches

 Some KVM and USB switches may not trigger the USB controller on the keyboard to fully reset upon switching machines.
 If your keyboard does not redetect the OS in this situation, you can force the keyboard to reset when the USB initialization event is detected, forcing the USB controller to be reconfigured.

 ## Configuration Options

 * `#define OS_DETECTION_DEBOUNCE 200`
-  * defined the debounce time for OS detection, in milliseconds
+  * Defines the debounce time for OS detection, in milliseconds.
 * `#define OS_DETECTION_KEYBOARD_RESET`
-  * enables the keyboard reset upon a USB device reinitilization, such as switching devices on some KVMs
+  * Enables the keyboard reset upon a USB device reinitilization, such as switching devices on some KVMs.

 ## Debug

 If OS is guessed incorrectly, you may want to collect data about USB setup packets to refine the detection logic.

-To do so in your `config.h` add:
+To do so, in your `config.h` add:

 ```c
 #define OS_DETECTION_DEBUG_ENABLE
 ```

-And in your `rules.mk` add:
+and in your `rules.mk` add:

 ```make
 CONSOLE_ENABLE = yes
 ```

-And also include `"os_detection.h"` in your `keymap.c`.
+and also include `"os_detection.h"` in your `keymap.c`.

-Then you can define custom keycodes to store data about USB setup packets in EEPROM (persistent memory) and to print it later on host where you can run `qmk console`:
+Then, you can define custom keycodes to store data about USB setup packets in EEPROM (persistent memory) and to print it later on host where you can run `qmk console`:

 ```c
 enum custom_keycodes {